NauticalMile64/blockmeshbuilder/README.rst

 Installation
 ---
-Clone this repository and run setup.py
+Clone this repository and execute `python -m pip install .` for the regular installation, or `python -m pip install -e .` for developer mode.

 Example
 ---